Battle of Shanghai: Japanese landings (August 23– September 10)

+Fighting for the Coast (August 23– September 10)

 In the two weeks that followed, the Chinese and Japanese troops fought bitter battles in the numerous towns and villages along the coast.
 The Chinese troops fending off the amphibious assaults had only their small-caliber weapons to depend on, and were not sufficiently supported by the ROCAF and the almost nonexistent Chinese navy.
 They paid heavily for the defense.
 An entire regiment could be reduced to just a few men in action.
 In addition, Chinese coastal defense works were hastily constructed and did not offer much protection against enemy attacks, as many trenches were newly constructed during lulls in fighting.
 Moreover, the sandy soil of the coastal region meant that it was difficult to construct sturdy fortifications.
 Many trenches would collapse due to rain.
 The Chinese raced against time to construct and repair these defense works despite constant Japanese bombardment.
 Logistics difficulty also meant it was hard to transport the necessary construction materials to the front line.
 The Chinese often had to turn to bombed-out houses to obtain bricks, beams, and other such materials.

 However, the Chinese fought against great odds and tried to hold on to the coastal villages as long as they could.
 It was commonplace for the Japanese to successfully occupy the towns in the day under heavy naval support, only to lose them during the night to Chinese counterattacks.
+On September 4, Chinese soldiers killed 200 Japanese soldiers attempting to land near Shanghai.

 Such attacks and counterattacks continued well into late August, when the fall of Baoshan, a vital coastal town, seemed imminent.
-Chiang Kai-shek ordered the remaining troops of the 98th Division to defend the town.
-One battalion, under Yao Ziqing (姚子青), was assigned to the task.
-The situation in Baoshan was grim, as the Japanese had surrounded the town on September 5.
-However, Yao ordered his men to defend to the death.
-Japanese artillery strikes reduced the town to rubble, and Yao was killed in house-to-house fighting.
-On September 6 Baoshan fell.
-The entire battalion, except for one soldier, was killed in action.
+Chiang Kai-shek ordered the remaining troops of the 98th Division to defend the walled town.
+One battalion, under lieutenant colonel Yao Ziqing (姚子青), was assigned to the task.
+The situation in Baoshan was grim, as the Japanese had surrounded the town by September 5.
+However, Yao ordered his men to defend to the death, pledging to die at his post.
+Several Japanese assaults on September 4 were repulsed with heavy casualties, but a Japanese tank assault with air support broke through the gate the next day.
+The Chinese defenders were gradually pushed into a shrinking perimeter, and only had 100 troops by sunset.
+Yao ordered a single soldier to escape the city and deliver news of the unit's impeding fate.
+The soldier succeeded in delivering his message, which was simply: "We are determined to continue fighting the enemy until each and every one of us is killed."

+On the next day, September 6, 1937, Baoshan fell.
+By that point, Japanese artillery strikes had reduced the town to rubble, and Yao had been killed in house-to-house fighting.
+The entire battalion, except for the single soldier sent outside, was killed in action.
 The Chinese would continue to sustain this level of casualties throughout the Shanghai campaign.